Ananya281/SnakeWaterGunGame/README.md

 The outcome of the game is determined by the rules:

 Snake beats Water: Snake drinks water, so Player A wins.

 Water beats Gun: Gun gets wet, so Player A wins.

 Gun beats Snake: Gun kills the snake, so Player B wins.

 If both players choose the same option, it's a tie.

-I have used the concepts such as randomisation, condition statements and functions in this program.
+I have used the concepts such as randomisation, conditional statements and functions in this program.